 Ph.D., Duke University

 Erin Gentry Lamb is Associate Professor and Chair of Biomedical Humanities and Director of the Center for Literature and Medicine at Hiram College in Ohio.
 Prior to coming to Hiram in 2009, she taught in the Women’s Studies and English departments at Duke University, where she completed her PhD in English in 2008.
 Prior to Duke, she completed a Postgraduate Diploma in International Cultural Studies at Nottingham Trent University in England, and a BA in English and Aging Studies at The University of Iowa.

-Her research and teaching interests center on exploring cultural representations of medicine, science and technology; in particular, she is interested in aging, death and dying, genetics, health care and bioethics.
+Her research and teaching interests center on exploring cultural representations of medicine, science and technology; in particular, she is interested in aging, death and dying, disability, bioethics, health care, genetics and new biotechnologies.
 She loves to teach wide-ranging interdisciplinary classes that are as likely to scour an article in Science as an episode of The Simpsons.

 - PhD, Duke University 2008 (English), Dissertation: The Age of Obsolescence: Senescence and Scientific Rejuvenation inTwentieth Century America